 he was crushed for our iniquities;

 the punishment that brought us peace was on him,

 and by his wounds we are healed.”
 (Isaiah 53:5 NIV)

-Jesus died as the ultimate, perfect sacrifice for every sin we would commit.
-And on that Sunday, He was raised from the dead with the complete and absolute victory.
+Jesus died on the cross as the ultimate, perfect sacrifice for us.
+He paid the full price for our sins.
+And on that Sunday, He was raised from the dead with complete and absolute victory.
 As believers of this marvelous feat, we are also victorious.
 Fear of death, fear of separation from God, fear of eternal punishment, no longer has a hold on us.

 “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.
 As Scripture says, ‘Anyone who believes in him will never be put to shame.’
 For there is no difference between Jew and Gentile—the same Lord is Lord of all and richly blesses all who call on him, for, ‘Everyone who calls on the name of the Lord will be saved.'”
 (Romans 10:9-13 NIV)

 Five-Min.
 Devotionals #Mountains Daily Devotional Daily Devotionals Dark Devotional Devotionals Doubt Easter Faith Forgiveness Free Freedom God Gratitude Heaven Help Holy Spirit Jesus Knowledge Life light love Nice prayer purpose Reconciliation resurrection Scripture sin Spirit Thankyou Trials Tribulation Understanding Wisdom